Luca Martínez Dupuy chooses Mexico over Argentina as national team

-Luca Martínez Dupuy said he was “very committed” to Mexico, because the selected player was fixed on his game despite the distance
+Luca Martínez Dupuy said he was “very committed” to Mexico, because the selected team was fixed on his game despite the distance

 “The recent time Mexico called me up was at the U21 level and I went; They always take me into account, ”said Luca Martínez Dupuy, who claims to be“ very committed ”because he was the national team or noticed him, despite the distance.